rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 alter system set  MAX_IOPS=0;

 BEGIN
-  EXECUTE IMMEDIATE ' create table test as select * from dba_objects';
+  EXECUTE IMMEDIATE 'create table test as select * from dba_objects';
   FOR i in 1..6  LOOP
     execute immediate 'insert into test select * from test';
     commit;